-But your post-workout smoothie shouldn’t just appeal to your taste buds, explains Megan Hoffman, fitness director of the new-and-chic Oxygen Fitness in New Canaan, Connecticut.
+But your post-workout smoothie shouldn’t just appeal to your taste buds, explains Megan Hoffman, fitness director of the ultra-chic Oxygen Fitness in New Canaan, Connecticut.
 It should meet the refueling needs of the workout you just did.

 “If you’ve just hit a spin or a high-intensity interval training class, then you want to replace nutrients and have some protein; if you do hot yoga, then you should sip something super hydrating,” says Hoffman, who created the O Bar juice and smoothie recipes at Oxygen.

 “People who don’t refuel after classes miss the opportunity to help their bodies really benefit from the workout.
 And they’re more likely to snack late at night because they’re still hungry,” she says.

-For “major replenishment” after intense cardio workouts, Hoffman recommends a supercharged smoothie with electrolyte-balancing banana, chocolate protein (“you don’t want to burn through your muscle”), and, surprise, a splash of iced coffee.
+For “major replenishment” after intense cardio workouts, Hoffman recommends a supercharged smoothie with electrolyte-balancing banana, chocolate protein (“you don’t want to burn through your muscle”), and, surprise, a splash of coffee.
 “Cardio doesn’t quite have the long after-burn that high-intensity interval training (HIIT) does, so caffeine can help continue to keep your metabolism revving a bit longer,” she says.

 After pulsing, tucking, and toning, Hoffman recommends a nutrient-rich kale-almond-apple smoothie “with loads of calcium for bone health” and fiber to “stave off post-workout hunger and help keep you feeling full.”
 Why is she into the calcium?
 “Barre is typically attended by women, who need to focus more on bone health, since we’re more vulnerable to osteoporosis than men.
 Barre classes and this calcium-rich smoothie do that,” says Hoffman.

 After a butt-kicking interval class laced with weights, plyometrics, and cardio, yes, you should probably chug some water.
 But you’d also be wise to replace the carb, fat, and protein stores you’ve burned through, says Hoffman.
-“If you don’t refuel properly, you likely won’t make progress: You’ll continually break down muscle tissue, and not see strength gains or muscle development, and it could lead to over-training.”
-That’s where banana (carb), almond butter (a healthy fat that also helps cellular function and energy), and chocolate protein for muscle repair come into play.
+“If you don’t refuel properly, you likely won’t make progress: You’ll continually break down muscle tissue, and not see strength gains or muscle development, and it could lead to overtraining.”
+That’s where banana (carb), peanut or almond butter (a healthy fat that also helps cellular function and energy), and chocolate protein for muscle repair come into play.